Surgical Procedures: Dilation and Curettage

 How is it done?

-A series of rods will be inserted through the cervical opening, or you will be given medication to dilate.
+A series of rods will be inserted through your cervical opening, or you will be given medication that will dilate your cervix.
 Once the cervix is dilated, tissue from your uterus will be removed with a tool called a curette (long, thin rod with a scoop or loop on the end) or with a suction pump.
 The tissue that is removed is then sent to a lab to be looked at under a microscope.

 At times a D&C may be done with a hysteroscopy.
 A hysteroscopy is a procedure where a lighted camera is inserted into the uterus to look at the lining of the uterus.

-What are the risks of having a dilation and curettage?
+What are the risks of a dilation and curettage?

 As with any surgery, there are risks and possible side effects.
 These can be: